minh-p/MinimalNvim/README.md

 ### Before you get started.
 My configuration has its own system to manage all of the options (or sets) or globals...
-The things below is just a guide on how to do this on your own.
+The things below are just a guide on how to do this on your own.

 ### Basic Setup
 Here is the basic setup